Frequently Asked Questions

 How do I pay for my child's lunch?

 Please make checks payable to: "Stoughton Area School District."
+We encourage online payments whenever possible.

 How will I know when school is closed due to the weather or other emergency?